 The claim is not due to similarities of religious or political conviction, but rather because she accurately explains my viewpoints despite our disagreements.
-I am able to listen as she describes my beliefs without constantly wanting to clarify or correct.
+I can listen as she describes my beliefs without constantly wanting to clarify or correct them.

 It seems odd to admit that someone possesses more intellect in the same breath as “but I disagree.”
 The assumption is, this person is intelligent, therefore I agree with her position.
 Or, the order may be, I know this person is intelligent because of our agreement.

-Look across social media platforms and what do you find, ad hominem and straw man tossed about as if the reverberations are clearly ringing outside of ones echo chamber.
+Look across social media platforms and what do you find, ad hominem and straw men tossed about as if the reverberations are ringing outside of one’s echo chamber.

 Politicians are simultaneously champions and fools.
-Consider your reaction to names such as Elizabeth Warren, Nancy Pelosi, Chuck Schumer, Sarah Palin, Ted Cruz, Donald Trump.
-The names you respect have other people laughing, the names that instill the passion for your arguments are causing your opposition to cringe.
+Consider your reaction to names such as Elizabeth Warren, Nancy Pelosi, Chuck Schumer, Sarah Palin, Ted Cruz, and Donald Trump.
+The names you respect have other people laughing, and the names that instill a passion for your arguments are causing your opposition to cringe.

-However, typing my thoughts do distract me from yelling about the need for CONTEXT when scrolling on social media.
+However, typing my thoughts does distract me from yelling about the need for CONTEXT when scrolling on social media.

 < // >